 You can follow these guidelines to remove bleach stains and restore your rug to its former beauty.

-Mixing two tablespoons of white vinegar for every four cups of warm water is a simple fix for these types of stains.
+Mixing two tablespoons of white vinegar for every four cups of warm water is a simple neutralize the bleach stain.

 Before applying the mixture to the stain, ensure that all bleach has been rinsed from the rug, otherwise, a chlorine gas that is harmful to our health can be released.

 If this simple fix doesn’t restore any color, you can try sodium thiosulfate (S.T.).
-Soak a white cloth with the S.T. and dab the stained are until the fibers are saturated (much like the process of applying white vinegar.)
+Soak a white cloth with the S.T. and dab the bleach stain until the fibers are saturated (much like the process of applying white vinegar.)